jsherman212/xnuspy/README.md

 This is a small trampoline which marks the compiled `xnuspy_ctl` code as executable and branches to it.
 You can find `xnuspy_ctl`'s implementation at `module/el1/xnuspy_ctl/xnuspy_ctl.c` and examples in the `example` directory.

-That directory also contains `xnuspy_ctl.h`, a header which defines constants for `xnuspy_ctl`.
-It is meant to be included in all programs which call it.
+Inside `include/xnuspy/` is `xnuspy_ctl.h`, a header which defines constants for `xnuspy_ctl`.
+It is meant to be included in all programs which hook kernel functions.

 You can use `sysctlbyname` to figure out which system call was patched: